Applications for the SoCLA 2018 Mentoring Program close at 5pm on Friday 20th April.

 The program commenced in 2015 and has more than tripled in numbers since.
 Hosted by the SoCLA Young Constructors Committee, the Mentoring Program is available exclusively to financial members.
 Given strong interest in the program, SoCLA is pleased to be able to offer the program again in 2018.

-In line with SoCLA's commitment to lifelong learning and professional development, members at ANY stage of their career are able to apply to be mentored.
+In line with SoCLA's commitment to lifelong learning and professional development, members at ANY stage of their career can apply to be mentored.
 An increasing number of participants are involved in the program as BOTH mentors and mentees, which has allowed us to accommodate growing interest from members in being mentored.

-Mentors - New mentors for 2018 should complete an online application form when the online application process is available or contact Helen directly and she will take your details over the phone.
+Mentors - New mentors for 2018 should complete an online application form or contact Helen directly and she will take your details over the phone.
 It is a requirement of the program that mentors have at least five years post graduate experience.
 New mentors are very welcomed and needed.

-Mentees - All prospective mentees for the 2018 program will be required to apply for the program when the online application process is available.
+Mentees - All prospective mentees for the 2018 program will be required to apply for the program online.
+Members having trouble doing so, are encouraged to contact Helen Green in the first instance.
 New mentees to the program are welcomed.
 Mentees who participated in the 2017 program are also encouraged to apply to participate again this year.
 In this instance, should your application be successful, you will be matched with a different mentor.

 Your suggestions and feedback matter.
 Participants in the 2017 program are encouraged to provide feedback about the program any time.
-A survey to 2017 participants will be sent in December.
+A survey to 2017 participants was sent in December.

-If you would like to learn more about the program or receive a copy of current Program Guidelines, please contact Helen Green, Mentor Program Coordinator on 0428 888 292 or email@example.com
+If you would like to learn more about the program, please contact Helen Green, Mentor Program Coordinator on 0428 888 292 or firstname.lastname@example.org

 What do program participants say?